-This information is mainly supplied by the Managing Director and Group CEO, Senior Executives and the Company Secretary.
+This information is mainly supplied by the Fund Manager, Senior Executives and the Company Secretary.
 Directors can request additional information if they feel they need it to make informed decisions.

-Independent professional advice
+independent professional advice

-Directors are entitled to seek independent professional advice at the cost of Charter Hall, in order for them to carry out their duties and functions (including their Board Committee functions) properly.
+Directors are entitled to seek independent professional advice funded by CHWALE, and in some instances the REIT, in order for them to carry out their duties and functions (including their Board Committee functions) properly.
 An estimate of costs must first be approved by the Chair as reasonable, prior to the engagement of any external consultants or professional advisors.